Cynthia is an administrator, has a degree in Business, Economics, & History, and is a qualified Hypnotherapist. She

 What Is an Opal?

 Are you an opal lover?
-These amazing gemstones come in many different shapes and sizes and the colours can vary from pale, milky whites with delicate internal colours of pale blue and primrose yellow through to vivid blue, green and black that flash red, gold, blue and green fire.
+These amazing gemstones come in many different shapes and sizes and the colors can vary from pale, milky whites with delicate internal colors of pale blue and primrose yellow through to vivid blue, green, and black that flash red, gold, and blue and green fire.
 These gemstones are a mineraloid gel, so they do not have the same structure as crystals.

 They are formed from a mixture of water and silicon dioxide.
-Over a very long period of time, water flowing through through the ground picks up silica from sandstone and washes it into crevices and cracks in the rocks.
+Over a very long period of time, water flowing through the ground picks up silica from sandstone and washes it into crevices and cracks in the rocks.
 The moisture then slowly evaporates leaving behind a deposit of silica, and as the cycle is repeated the opal slowly begins to form.
-It can also form over fossils locked into the rocks, creating vividly coloured gemstone depictions of long extinct creatures.
+It can also form over fossils locked into the rocks, creating vividly colored gemstone depictions of long-extinct creatures.

-One of the most famous opalised fossils in the world is in the National Opal Collection in Sydney, Australia.
-It's a 2.7 metres long pliosaur who has been nicknamed ‘Nessie’.
-There are also boulder opals which form in fissures and cracks within ironstone boulders.
-They are very colourful and have a natural layer of ironstone on the back.
-This layer of ironstone is left intact by the gem cutter as this layer is needed to be able to cut a decent size stone that exhibits all the delicate veins of colour.
+One of the most famous opalized fossils in the world is in the National Opal Collection in Sydney, Australia.
+It's a 2.7 meters long pliosaur that has been nicknamed ‘Nessie’.
+There are also boulder opals that form in fissures and cracks within ironstone boulders.
+They are very colorful and have a natural layer of ironstone on the back.
+This layer of ironstone is left intact by the gem cutter as this layer is needed to be able to cut a decent size stone that exhibits all the delicate veins of color.

 Value of Opals

-These stones are generally valued by their size, body tone, colour, brilliance and quality, with black opals being the most valuable followed by the boulder opals and then the milky, pale stones.
+These stones are generally valued by their size, body tone, color, brilliance, and quality, with black opals being the most valuable followed by the boulder opals and then the milky, pale stones.
 How the gemstone is cut and polished also partly determines the value of the stone.
 On examination, it is given a price ‘per carat’ and how much you have to pay for your gemstone will depend on its carat size.
-Body tone is one of the most important things in determining the value.
+Body tone is one of the most important things in determining value.